The Coolest Hotel in Every State (and DC)

-A lot of hotels will claim to “transport you back to another time”, but as soon as you flip on the TV and “Real Housewives” comes on, you become painfully aware it's still 2014.
-Not so at this vintage trailer park, where not only have they adorned every trailer in perfect 1950s kitsch, but the radios only play music from that era, the TVs are black and white, and there’s nothing to read but words printed on old newspaper rife with cigarette ads.
-But don’t let the ads fool you; the only 21st century advent at Shady Dell is a strict non-smoking policy.
+A lot of hotels will claim to “transport you back to another time”, but as soon as you flip on the TV and Love Island comes on, you become painfully aware it's still the 2020s.
+Not so at this vintage trailer park in one of Arizona's coolest small towns, where not only have they adorned every trailer in perfect 1950s kitsch, but the radios only play music from that era, the TVs are black and white, and there’s nothing to read but words printed on old newspaper rife with cigarette ads.
+But don’t let the ads fool you; the only 21st-century advent at Shady Dell is a strict non-smoking policy.

 Don’t try to sound all “back-to-nature” when you tell friends you’re unleashing your inner caveman by staying in this lodge built into a real cave in the Ozarks.
 The place is actually a full-on house complete with Jacuzzi, five master bedrooms, satellite TV, and, oh yeah, a heliport.
 That's one big cave.
 Obviously, Beckham Creek's a popular spot for weddings, events, and celebrities who don’t want anyone to know they’re in Arkansas.